-And it’s that magnetism that brings stronger more genuine connections that can really bring results.
-Yes we can all improve our game a bit here or there but, trust that you’ll bring more to the table when you’re being yourself.
+And it’s that magnetism that brings more substantial, more genuine connections that can bring results.
+So, yes, we can all improve our game a bit here or there but trust that you’ll bring more when you’re yourself.

 Tip #5: Open the Door and Let Them In

 The more you’re willing to share about yourself, the more parallels others can draw between you.
-These parallels can serve as a great stimulus for conversations to begin.
+These parallels can serve as an excellent stimulus for conversations to begin.
 Having things in common certainly helps break down comfort-level barriers.

 Tip #6: Know Your “Why”

-There’s that dreaded question again… you know… the one you know you need to ask yourself but you often hate to… what’s your “why”… What’s your “why” or your reason for social networking in the first place?
+There’s that dreaded question again… you know… the one you need to ask yourself, but you often hate to… what’s your “why”… What’s your “why” or your reason for social networking in the first place?
 And what results are you seeking for your efforts?
-Knowing your “why” is not only critical for your success in Social Networking, but for any marketing activity you engage in.
+Knowing your “why” is not only critical for your success in Social Networking, but for any marketing activity, you engage in.

 Tip #7: Play Hard or Don't Play

-As much as you may like to, you just can’t market yourself effectively on every Social Networking site out there… there are just too many them.
-I’m not saying not to have a profile in a bunch of them… I’m all for free marketing.
+As much as you may like to, you can’t market yourself effectively on every Social Networking site out there… there are just too many of them.
+I’m not saying to have a profile in a bunch of them… I’m all for free marketing.

-What I am saying is choose a select few to play hard in.
+I am saying to choose a select few to play hard in.
 These should be the ones that strategically give you the best chance at connecting with your target market.
-Go deeper than just creating a profile.
+But then, go deeper than just creating a profile.
 Use these to connect with others regularly and build strong relationships… the kind of relationships that may eventually bear fruit.

 Tip #8: The Power Is In the Follow Up

-Just like in the offline world, it’s not enough to meet someone once, exchange business cards, and do nothing.
+Like in the offline world, it’s not enough to meet someone once, exchange business cards, and do nothing.
 If your objective was to do nothing, why waste your time, and theirs, in the first place… time is money.
-Have a plan for follow-up!
-Know “who” you’re going to follow-up with… by “when”.
-And know “how” you’re going to follow-up with them… and “why”.
+Have a plan for the follow-up!
+Know “who” you’re going to follow up with… by “when.”
+And know “how” you’re going to follow up with them… and “why.”

-As you mine your contacts deeper by continually following-up, the real gold starts to surface.
-Remember it’s not only who they are that counts, but who they know as well.
+The real gold starts to surface as you mine your contacts deeper by continually following up.
+Remember, it’s not only who they are that counts but also who they know.
 And people generally are more likely to introduce you to their network once they know, like, and trust you… so continue nurturing those relationships and watch new doorways open!

 Tip #9: Be a Connector

 Want to improve the quality of both your current and future contacts?
-Then make it a primary objective to continually find ways to add value to them.
+Then make it a primary objective to find ways to add value to them continually.
 The Law of Attraction tends to kick in here as like attracts like.
-The more value you give, the more value you get as others tend to flock to and mirror those they respect and appreciate.
-The best way to add value to relationships, help others get what they want.
+The more value you give, the more value you get as others tend to flock to and mirror those they respect and appreciate—the best way to add value to relationships, help others get what they want.

-Regardless of what it is they want, just about anything is possible through relationships.
+Regardless of what they want, just about anything is possible through relationships.
 So who do you know that may add value to someone else you know?
-Connect them and they’ll both be grateful that you were thinking of them.
+Connect them, and they’ll be grateful that you were thinking of them.

-And because of the “Law of Reciprocity”… as author Robert Cialdini shares in his great book “Influence”… those now happy contacts quite possibly will feel a sense of obligation to reciprocate and help you back.
+And because of the “Law of Reciprocity,”… author Robert Cialdini shares in his excellent book “Influence,”… those now happy contacts quite possibly will feel obligated to reciprocate and help you back.

 Tip #10: Ask For What You Want

 It’s this simple… you don’t ask… you don’t get.
-In my observations, people are generally very willing to help others… they’re just not sure how they can… so tell them how… give them a little nudging.
+But, in my observations, people are generally very willing to help others… they’re not sure how they can… so tell them how… give them a little nudging.
 Be willing to ask for help and get others in the habit of helping you.

 No one should be above asking for help once in a while.
-Just don’t become a “taker”… you know… someone who’s apparently only concerned with their own well-being.
+But, don’t become a “taker,”… you know… someone who’s only concerned with their well-being.